-At some point, you are going to be introduced to the RAW file format, whether it's through an online forum or website, or face-to-face with your photographer buddies.
+At some point, you will be introduced to the RAW file format, whether through an online forum or website or face-to-face with your photographer buddies.

-In this post, I am going to unpack the mystery of shooting in RAW and show you how easy it is to shoot in RAW, and how editing RAW files gives you so much more flexibility!
+In this post, I will unpack the mystery of shooting in RAW, show you how easy it is to shoot in RAW, and how editing RAW files gives you much more flexibility!

-This post is not intended to make you think that RAW is the ONLY file format you should use, but it is intended to show you what RAW is, along with some of it's positives, and some potential drawbacks.
+This post is not intended to make you think that RAW is the ONLY file format you should use, but it is intended to show you what RAW is, along with some of its positives and potential drawbacks.

 In the end, it's up to you whether or not you want to make the switch from JPEG to RAW.
 What I will tell you, though, is that it is not nearly as complicated as you may think.

-While I sort of agree with that idea on some level, I also feel like it's a very general assumption, and also quite limiting.
+While I agree with that idea on some level, I also feel like it's a very general assumption and quite limiting.

-It seems to me, the BEST time to learn to shoot RAW is from the very beginning, before you get set in your ways - the beginning of your journey is the time when you should be developing good habits!
+It seems to me that the BEST time to learn to shoot RAW is from the very beginning, BEFORE you get set in your ways - the beginning of your journey is when you should be developing good habits!
 If you tell a beginner, "As a beginner, you should stay away from XYZ because it's really complicated..." most people will be turned off of the concept and maybe even hesitant to approach it in the future.

-Another common reason why people are initially hesitant to shoot RAW is because of storage issues, since RAW files are much larger than JPEG.
-While that is true (I will address this concern in depth later on), file size, in this day and age, should not be a deterrent.
+Another common reason why people are initially hesitant to shoot RAW is because of storage issues since RAW files are much larger than JPEG.
+While that is true (I will address this concern in depth later on), the file size should not be a deterrent in this day and age.
 Storage space has become relatively inexpensive.

 For every photographer I have run across that is hesitant to shoot in RAW, I have come across even more who can't imagine shooting any other format.
 The common thread is always something along the lines of, "I was afraid of shooting RAW at first, but one day I tried it, saw how easy it is to use it and how much more control I have in post-processing!"

 You know that film photography uses negatives, right?
-All of the information that was recorded by the camera is on the piece of film that was in the camera at the time the photo was made.
+All of the information recorded by the camera is on the piece of film in the camera at the time the photo was made.

 In comparison, the JPEG files that your camera defaults to are highly compressed files, and because of this compression, they lose some of their original file information.